morganstanley/modern-cpp-kafka/README.md

 - At present, the `Modern C++ based Kafka API` is compatible with `librdkafka` v1.6.0.

+KAFKA is a registered trademark of The Apache Software Foundation and has been licensed for use by **modern-cpp-kafka**. **modern-cpp-kafka** has no affiliation with and is not endorsed by The Apache Software Foundation.

 ## Why it's here

 The `librdkafka` is a robust high performance C/C++ library, widely used and well maintained.